incoming-inc/ios-template-app/widget-integration.md

 ### Re-generate provisioning profiles ###

+__Note: If you are using XCode 8 automatic provisioning feature, you may skip this section__

 Provisioning profiles must be re­generated so that the app group service is enabled when building your application.
-In the Apple Developer Portal, go to “Provisioning Profiles”,and generate a provisioning profile __for each app ID__.
+In the Apple Developer Portal, go to “Provisioning Profiles”, and generate a provisioning profile __for each app ID__.

 ## XCode project configuration